lexkrstn/react-styled-modal/README.md

 The preferrable method to theme your modal is to do it via passing the `prop` to the closest `ThemeProvider` component.
 This way you may define style variations of your modals.
-But if you need more flexibility you also is allowed to extend basic styles of all the (sub)components and pass them to the approiate modal's props (see the section above).
+But if you need more flexibility you're also can extend base styles of all the (sub)components and pass them to the approiate modal's props (see the section above).

 The modal component (and it's subcomponents) may use the following theme